Skip to main content

 Train: You can access the Tweed Valley Forest Park via the ScotRail service to Edinburgh.
 Trains have limited availability for bike storage and we recommend (attempting) book your bike onto the train in advance of travelling.
 If you are unable to book your bike on the train, and although it is not guaranteed, we do find the train guard's and staff generally take a reasonable approach to taking your bike on a train.
 If there is no space then please be polite and considerate towards all staff (we know you will but just in case).
 You can then hop onto one of the bike busses and head to the trails!

-Car: We recognise that a car, or van, is a really flexible and handy option for mountain biking trips.
-Covid considerations/restrictions should be taken into account, however, when possible we would recommend sharing lifts and minimising any unnecessary journeys.
+Car: We recognise that a car, or van, is a really flexible and handy option for mountain biking trips, however, when possible we would recommend sharing lifts and minimising any unnecessary journeys.
 Where possible, park up and ride from your accommodation.

 Hotels: There is a fantastic selection of hotels in the Tweed Valley.
 Please consider booking with Expedia through this link and 5% of your booking will go to the Tweed Valley Trails Association to help them maintain and develop the trail network you will be riding during your stay.